eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

 ### Clone the repo for the tutorial

 Clone the following repo to download all sample device code, setup scripts, and offline versions of the documentation.
-If you previously cloned this repo in another tutorial, you don't need to do it again
+If you previously cloned this repo in another tutorial, you don't need to do it again.

 To clone the repo, run the following command: